CP24: Under CTV

-On July 12, 2006, Bell Globemedia (the latter which became CTVglobemedia in 2007) announced a friendly bid to take over CHUM Limited for an estimated $1.7 billion.
-One year later on June 8, 2007, the CRTC approved the CTV takeover of CHUM.
-However, the CRTC made the deal conditional on CTV selling the Citytv stations.
-On June 12, 2007, Rogers announced that it had agreed to buy the Citytv stations (including Citytv Toronto) for $375 million.
-The deal was finalized later that year, with a stipulation that CTV maintain ownership of CHUM's 299 Queen Street West headquarters and studios.
-CTV chose to keep CP24, and the rest of CHUM assets (including the A-Channel stations) it had said it would sell.

 As a result of the ownership changes, CP24 began to separate its operations from those of CITY-TV.
 This process began in 2008, with the introduction of new CP24-only personalities (which meant they were no longer seen anchoring/reporting on the CityNews side), new live eye trucks (also known as Breaking News Vehicles) which were outfitted with white and black design bearing the CP24 and red "Breaking News" decals, the establishment of a new studio and newsroom on the second floor of the 299 Queen Street West building in November of that year, and the removal of nearly all Citytv's news simulcasts from its schedule few weeks later on December 10 of that year, (excluding Breakfast Television), and replacing the 6 p.m.
 CityNews simulcast with CFTO's CTV News Toronto at Six.
 (Note: Critics had speculated that the latter change was likely as a response to the announcement of the CRTC granting approval to an application by Rogers Media for its own regional news channel focusing on the Greater Toronto Area, the CityNews Channel.)